Johnson ‘clearly an asset’ to campaign as ex-PM set to go on holiday

 The Times reported that an original plan to deploy Mr Johnson to such constituencies has been abandoned amid bleak projections for the party that continue to put it on course for a historic defeat at the polls on July 4.

-The Prime Minister, whose resignation as chancellor in Mr Johnson’s Cabinet was instrumental in the former premier’s downfall, said endorsements from his predecessor-but-one “will make a difference” as a poll on Tuesday found that the Tories could be reduced to just 115 seats.
+The PM, whose resignation as chancellor in Mr Johnson’s Cabinet was instrumental in his downfall, said his endorsements “will make a difference” as a poll on Tuesday found that the Tories could be reduced to just 115 seats.

+Mr Sunak has said the endorsements are being coordinated by party HQ, but Andrea Jenkyns, a staunch Johnson ally standing in the seat of Leeds South West and Morley, suggested his support was more targeted.

+“Boris has helped candidates who have reached out to him as you’ve seen with the videos online,” she said in a post on X, formerly Twitter.

+“He’s (Mr Johnson) keen to help those of us that have been loyal to him.
+But he’s NOT an official part of the campaign.
+Rishi hasn’t spoken to him since the campaign began.”

-During an LBC phone-in on Wednesday, he avoided answering questions about whether Mr Johnson would join him on the trail.
+During an LBC phone-in on Wednesday, Mr Sunak avoided answering questions about whether Mr Johnson would join him on the trail.

 On being told it was the former prime minister’s birthday, he responded: “Happy birthday Boris.
 I hope he’s having a good day… And it has been great having him support the Conservative Party”.